Admanage.ai

 Why teams choose it:

 You can create incredibly granular automated rules.
-Things like "If ROAS yesterday falls below 2.0 AND spend exceeds 100,pausethead"or"Increasebudgetby20100, pause the ad"* or *"Increase budget by 20% if CPA in the last 3 days is under 10."
+Things like "If ROAS yesterday falls below 2.0 AND spend exceeds 100, pause the ad"* or *"Increase budget by 20% if CPA in the last 3 days is under 10."

 Facebook has native rules, but this platform's interface makes complex automation much more flexible.
 You can combine multiple conditions, schedule check frequencies, and trigger actions across accounts.